dovidHodes/SuiteScripts/scripts/Jool/BOL/README.md

 - **Purpose**: Shows how to call Suitelet via HTTP (inefficient)
 - **Status**: Reference only - do not deploy
 - **Why Not Recommended**: Uses extra governance units, network overhead
+- **Note**: This file has been replaced by the Map/Reduce script for better performance

 ### Original Scripts (Reference)